Nanush7/ignite-cli-challenge/README.md

         # ...
 ```

+Once you have done this, you are ready!
+Your plugin will automatically show up in the CLI menu.
+If you choose the option corresponding to your plugin, the CLI will execute the run() method of your BasePlugin class.

-The `BasePlugin` class provides the following attributes that you may use in your plugin class:
+The `BasePlugin` class provides a few attributes that you may use in your plugin class:

 1. `self.client`: this is a PrometeoClient instance which provides API methods.
 Like login, logout, providers, etc.